 I especially enjoy producing work that provokes a response from the viewer, often experimenting using contrasting colours.
 I aim to inspire the viewer to connect emotionally and question the status quo.

 In 2017 I exhibited at the Buckland Art Gallery in the Cotswolds.
-In 2018, I exhibited and sold at the Liverpool Art Fair and have since sold several paintings in 2019.
+In 2018, I exhibited and sold at the Liverpool Art Fair.
 Over the last few years I have exhibited at the Grundy Art Gallery in Blackpool and in 2019 at the Surface Gallery in Nottingham.

-I have just finished an exhibition at the Met Quarter with DOT Art Gallery in Liverpool and am currently showing works with Promoting Art in Aintree as part of their Valentine’s Day theme.
-I am currently painting an entry for the Festival International Image of Nature 2020 competition in Portugal, watch this space.
+In 2019 I also exhibited at the Met Quarter with DOT Art Gallery in Liverpool and was displaying a Beatles painting with Promoting Art in Aintree as part of their Valentine’s Day theme.

 Due to the current pandemic, all exhibitions have now been suspended and replaced with virtual online shows of which I have participated in several, see news items.

 The Street Art Festival 2021 is now calling for submissions.
 Graffiti, Alternative, Paste Up , Yarn Bombing etc .
 The Street Art Festival at Surface Gallery, Nottingham celebrates and supports Nottingham’s thriving alternative art scene by showcasing some of today’s best local, national, and international street art ” Up to six pieces can be submitted per person and all work will be hung salon style, packed from floor to ceiling.
 All submissions will be displayed as long as you can get them through the door ” I am giving this serious consideration.
 Deadline 24/7/21